makerdao-rwf/makerdao-dw/README.md

       database = "<db>"
     }

-Configuration is managed in [HOCON format](https://github.com/chimpler/pyhocon).
+Configuration is managed in [HOCON format](https://github.com/chimpler/pyhocon) which is a superset of JSON.

 ## Usage